abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-1.md

 Physical design knowledge is a plus, but not necessary.
 When appropriate, I give some links to Wikipedia articles to refer to.

+This post assumes that you have some background on hardware design.
+No programming knowledge is required to use the tools.
+Physical design knowledge is a plus, but not necessary.
+When appropriate, I give some links to Wikipedia articles to refer to.

+ > Disclaimer: I'm part of OpenROAD project team.
+Thanks to all my colleagues for putting together this effort.

  > NOTE: If you are reading this post after July 2020, the chances are that this post is obsolete and there is another up-to-date writing on OpenROAD.
 Please, see other posts on this blog or refer to the OpenROAD website.

 # So, you have a circuit design ..